wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     ```

-1. Click Save ALL, resolve any missing references and hit F5 to see the resulting profie page.
+1. Click Save ALL, resolve any missing references and hit F5 to see the resulting profile page.
 We now have a simple visualization of the current user's profile information as loaded from the Microsoft Graph.

     ![image](./media/image-021.gif)

+---
-### Exercise 3: Interact with the Microsoft Graph
+## Exercise 3: Interact with the Microsoft Graph
 In the previous exercise you read data from the Microsoft Graph, but there are other endpoints can be used for more sophisticated tasks.
 In this exercise we will use the Graph to send an email message whenever a new incident is reported.

 1. Add a method to `setting.cs` generate the HTML body content for the email.
 We will be setting 2 placeholders `{0} and {1}` for the first name and last name of the person reporting the incident.